CsClown/BitcoinBridge/README.md

 ## Site Structure

-Wawas Woods website has four pages.
+The Bitcoin Bridge website has four pages.
 The [home page](index.html) is the default loading page, [Details](Details.html), [Memes](memes.html) and [contact](contact.html) pages are all accessible primarily from the navigation menu.
-You may always go back to the landing page by clicking the Bitcoin Bridge logo on the uppe left corner
+You may always go back to the landing page by clicking the Bitcoin Bridge logo on the upper left corner

 [Back to top](<#contents>)
 ## Design Choices